The Veralon Leadership Team

 - Developing analyses for strategic financial and capital planning, financial feasibility studies, transactions, and litigation-related matters

-Jessica joined Veralon with more than six years of business valuation experience, including providing advisory services to healthcare providers nationwide.
+Jessica has more than nine years of business valuation experience, including providing advisory services to healthcare providers nationwide.

 In addition to her healthcare valuation experience, Jessica has managed valuations of AIG’s central region entities located in the Middle East and Africa and provided services to organizations in a variety of industries for M&A planning and reporting, ASC 805 purchase price allocations, ESOPs, strategic business and financial planning, start-up venture feasibility, and tax and estate planning.